zeux/zeux.github.io/_posts/2026-06-17-zigzag-decoding-avx512.md

 In some cases you can go one step further and decompose something like `-(v & 1)` as a function composition (equivalent to matrix multiplication); unfortunately, in our case this doesn't work because negation isn't affine, and it only works here because `v & 1` produces a 1-bit result; so it's easier to think of this transformation as something that takes the low bit and propagates it to all bits of the output: if `v & 1` is 1, the result is all 1s, otherwise it's all 0s.
 This is a very simple GF(2) matrix, because every row of this matrix has 1 in the column corresponding to least significant bit, with all other values set to 0.

-Which means we can finally specify both matrices and `xor` them together; the matrix that shifts bytes right by 1 looks like this (e.g. first row copies the second least significant bit into the output):
+Which means we can finally specify both matrices and `xor` them together; the matrix that shifts bits right by 1 looks like this (e.g. first row copies the second least significant bit into the output):

 ```
 00000010